grafana/loki/docs/clients/aws/ec2/ec2.md

 aws ec2 authorize-security-group-ingress --group-id sg-02c489bbdeffdca1d --protocol tcp --port 3100 --cidr 0.0.0.0/0
 ```

-> You don't need to open those ports to all IP as shown below you can use your own IP range.
+> You don't need to open those ports to all IPs as shown above you can use your own IP range.

 We're going to create an [Amazon Linux 2][Amazon Linux 2] instance as this is one of the most popular but feel free to use the AMI of your choice.